 Boundary fences are defined as structures that separate the lands of adjoining owners and are regulated by the Dividing Fences Act 1991.
 A fence may be a structure of any material, a ditch, an embankment, or a vegetative barrier, however does not include a retaining wall or the wall of a building.

 Councils may have specific requirements for fence heights, location, or construction methods, as outlined within the Port Stephens Development Control Plan 2014.
-For further information on swimming pool fencing and safety, visit our Swimming Pools page.

 Local Government, the Crown and other local authorities are exempt from fencing work in respect of dividing fences, as outlined under Clause 25 of the Dividing Fences Act 1991.

 For boundary fence enquires and building requirements please refer to the Legal Answers NSW website or contact the Community Justice Centre on 1800 990 777.

 Council is currently in the process of reviewing flooding data and policies, and endeavouring to have a greater amount of information available on our website in the near future.
 If you are proposing to build on land that is considered flood prone, please contact Council's Flood Engineer on 49 800 255 in order to obtain the relevant Flood Planning Level (FPL) for the property.
 It is recommended that this be done prior to completing the design of your proposed works.
 Please note that Council will only supply flood information in writing, and will not give verbal flood information about a property over the phone.